DaveTCode/angular-template/README.md

 * First step is to clone the repository into a directory (doesn't matter where)
 * Run npm install in the new directory
-    * this should install the dev dependencies (bower, grunt etc)
+    * this will install the dev dependencies (grunt plus plugins) and the runtime dependencies (bootstrap, angular, etc)
-* Run bower install
-    * This will install all the actual packages required for the application

 ### Running the application locally ###